 Denise Woodward Bubbly, chatty and lively are the words that spring to mind here.
 Rather like Krisha (see above) Denise would stand her ground if Trefor went too far in his critique of either the team as a whole or an individual.
 For reasons never entirely clear Denise had a knack of shedding items of costume mid performance.
 It might be a slipping under skirt, a floating apron or “Nora Batty” tights.
 Whatever the case with usually seamless poise the item would be adjusted or discarded as necessary and the dance would continue.

 Usually to be found in company with Yatty (AKA Julie Yates) Denise was a great asset to the side along with husband Neil.
 On becoming a mum Denise stepped back from dancing and eventually left Yorkshire for the Midlands when Neil took a teaching job down there.
 Neil and Denise went their separate ways some years ago and as of 2015 Denise had returned to Yorkshire and now lives in Horbury.
 The surprise on Boxing Day 2017 was to see Denise out at the Kings Arms.
-Looking rather frail Denise was in company with Neil, her ex, who persuaded her to come along and catch up with the team and some of the faces from her times dancing with us.
+Looking rather frail Denise was in company with Neil, her ex, who persuaded her to come along and catch up with the team and some of the faces from her time dancing with us.

-Neil Woodward Team squire at one point Neil was an early team member who was and still is a real folkie, which is to say he not only danced but was and still is a keen performer on guitar and vocals at sessions.
+Neil WoodwardTeam squire at one point, Neil was an early team member who was a real folkie, which is to say he not only danced but was keen performer on guitar and vocals at sessions.
 Neil’s day job as a language teacher came in really handy one day when the team was dancing in Wakefield.
 Noticing a local councillor in the crowd Neil ambled over to say hullo.
-At this point he found the councillor was hosting a councillor from Wakefield twin town of Herne in Germany.
+At this point he found the councillor was hosting a councillor from Wakefields twin town of Herne in Germany.
 Neil’s German came to the fore as he explained to the visitor the nuances of North West Morris and the Wakefield team.
 By the end of the conversation the team had an invite to twinning event in Herne, which WMDC were honour bound to finance!

 As a teacher Neil regarded his job as being rather temporary until he could escape, or at least get to a position where his classes were filled with kids who wanted to be there rather than just marking time until they could quit school.
-Eventually the quest led Neil down to the Midlands where he still lives although he returns regularly to Wakefield to visit family and to drop into the Ossett Singers club.
+Eventually the quest led Neil down to the Midlands where he lived for many years although he returned regularly to Wakefield to visit family and to drop into the Ossett Singers club.
+Christmas 2017 and Neil turned up in Horbury to announce his return to "Gods Own County".
+After a spell bunking with brother Pete, Neil settled in Huddersfield and met and married Jean.
+Life was looking good.

 Pete Woodward Neil’s baby brother Pete was with the team for much of the early years.
 Handy as a dancer, Pete spent much of his time trying to avoid getting run down by Doug during the reverse polka move in the Processional figure of the Failsworth dance.
 However it was as a musician that Pete came to the fore when Tony Bacon’s availability was reduced.
 As Pete told it he had started out in the youth orchestra as a brass player.
 However being Yorkshire there was surplus of brass so he was encouraged to take to the violin.
 This came in handy when the violin transforms into a fiddle for the accompaniment of tradition dance.